DataSF/datasf.github.io/blog/_posts/2018-01-25-why-san-francisco-is-proud-to-be-what-works-cities-certified.md

 Approaches from the private sector need to be modified to take into account the facets of government, including procurement and hiring rules designed to addressed corruption and fair play; outcomes that are complex, hard to reach and often years out; and an ever changing coalition of collective input.

 **Political durability.** Yesterday, we met our third boss in six weeks.
 So, we're freshly qualified to speak on the importance of an external standard that can serve as a guide, regardless of who is in charge.
-As part of the Harvard DataSmart Civic Analytics Network, we talk a great deal about continuity between administrations.
+As part of the [Harvard Data-Smart Civic Analytics Network](http://datasmart.ash.harvard.edu/civic-analytics-network), we talk a great deal about continuity between administrations.
 The WWC Certification provides a powerful tool to support that work.

-**External validation process.** To become WWW Certified, we were subject to an external review process.
+**External validation process.** To become WWC Certified, we were subject to an external review process.
 While the certification process started with self-reporting, we needed to provide artifacts that substantiated our claims.
 As we progressed in the process, the substantiation become more detailed and included a site visit and detailed interviews and reviews.
 This external validation provides consistency, reliability and credibility to the process.

 For these reasons and more, I'm a big supporter of the standard as a collective maturation forcing function.
 A few thoughts on how it can continue to evolve: